Wang Jingwei regime: War on Opium

-The Nanjing Government and the northern Chinese areas
+The northern Chinese areas

-The Beijing administration (East Yi Anti-Communist Autonomous Administration) was under the commander-in-chief of the Japanese Northern China Area Army until the Yellow River area fell inside the sphere of influence of the Japanese Central China Area Army.
+The Tongzhou administration (East Ji Anti-Communist Autonomous Administration) was under the commander-in-chief of the Japanese Northern China Area Army until the Yellow River area fell inside the sphere of influence of the Japanese Central China Area Army.
 During this same period the area from middle Zhejiang to Guangdong was administered by the Japanese North China Area Army.
 These small, largely independent fiefdoms had local money and local leaders, and frequently squabbled.

 Wang Jingwei traveled to Tokyo in 1941 for meetings.
 In Tokyo the Reorganized National Government Vice President Zhou Fohai commented to the Asahi Shimbun newspaper that the Japanese establishment was making little progress in the Nanjing area.
 This quote provoked anger from Kumataro Honda, the Japanese ambassador in Nanjing.
 Zhou Fohai petitioned for total control of China's central provinces by the Reorganized National Government.
 In response, Imperial Japanese Army Lt.
 Gen. Teiichi Suzuki was ordered to provide military guidance to the Reorganized National Government, and so became part of the real power that lay behind Wang's rule.

 With the permission of the Japanese Army, a monopolistic economic policy was applied, to the benefit of Japanese zaibatsu and local representatives.
 Though these companies were supposedly treated the same as local Chinese companies by the government, the president of the Yuan legislature in Nanjing, Chen Gongbo, complained that this was untrue to the Kaizō Japanese review.
 The Reorganized National Government of the Republic of China also featured its own embassy in Yokohama, Japan (as did Manchukuo).

 Government and politics

+Wang Jingwei nominally ruled the government as the Chairman of the Central Political Committee, Chairman of the National Government Committee, and President of the Executive Yuan (commonly called the Premier), until his death in 1944, after which Chen Gongbo succeeded him until Japan's defeat in 1945.
+His collaborationist Kuomintang was the sole-ruling party.
+The supreme national ruling body was officially the Central Political Committee (中央政治委員會), under which was the National Government Committee (國民政府委員會).
+The administrative structure of the Reorganized National Government also included a Legislative Yuan and an Executive Yuan; they were respectively led by Chen Gongbo and Wang Jingwei until 1944.
+However, actual political power remained with the commander of the Japanese Central China Area Army and Japanese political entities formed by Japanese political advisors.
+A principal goal of the new regime was to portray itself as the legitimate continuation of the former Nationalist government, despite the Japanese occupation.
+To this end, the Reorganized government frequently sought to revitalize and expand the former policies of the Nationalist government, often to mixed success.